tivonse/shopping-receipt/README.md

 NA | 8.875% | exempted | exempted

 ## Setup
-This application is developed in Maven project using plain Java without any opininated framework.<br>
+This program is developed in Maven project using plain Java without any opininated framework.<br>
 Intellij IDEA CE is used as the IDE.

 ## Implementation
-The program is mainly chained with three service classes
+It is mainly chained with three service classes
 * `FileInputService` : used to read the values from source
 * `TaxService` - used to calculate the amount of subtotal, tax and total
 * `ReceiptPrintingService` : used to print the result to an outputed file